Who qualifies for a respite from A Week Away?

 Applications will also be considered if treatments have recently concluded.
 A Week Away is designed to give a break to those undergoing treatment for their condition, so that they may find the peace and hope they need to continue their fight.
 If a patient has opted out of treatment and has instead been referred to hospice care, we will refer the individual to another organization that is better suited to their situation.

 All applications are subject to review by the Board of Directors.
 Upon approval, the planned trip is at the Board's sole discretion.

 Who is able to attend the respite?

-Anyone who is actively involved in the care of the patient is eligible; we call this their “immediate care team.”
+Anyone who is actively involved in the care of the patient is eligible.
+We call these family members their "immediate care team."

 A Week Away defines "immediate care team" as family members and/or friends who have played an integral role in the patient's care since the time of their diagnosis.
 We understand that it takes an entire team to combat illness, and the toll this takes on everyone involved.
 We will make reasonable efforts to ensure that we provide a break to everyone who needs it.

 What if I have received benefits from another organization?